-I have this tortilla rotation… I buy (or make) fresh tortillas, and freeze the ones I don’t use within a day or two.
-I’ll use those frozen tortillas for awhile (reheated directly on the gas stovetop).
+I have this tortilla rotation: I buy (or make) fresh tortillas, and I freeze the ones I don’t use within a day or two.
+I’ll use those frozen tortillas for a while reheated directly on the gas stovetop.
 But before that batch is gone, I’ll inevitably acquire new ones.
-Soon enough, I have a random assortment filling my freezer, all at various stages of pre-freezerburn.
+Soon enough, I have a random assortment of tortillas filling my freezer, all at various stages of pre-freezer burn.

 - 1 small white or yellow onion, cut into 6 wedges

-- 3 cloves of garlic (still in the paper)
+- 3 garlic cloves (still in the paper)